Running UI tests

 And run the tests:

-Install the pipenv environment as outlined above.
+Install the poetry environment as outlined above.
 Then switch to a shell inside the environment:

-If you want to test against the emulator, run it in a separate terminal:
+If you want to test against the emulator, run it with disabled animation in a separate terminal:

 Now you can run the test suite with